danieldaeschle/it-talents-hermes-tracking/README.md

 ## How to setup

 ### Preinstall
-Make sure you have NodeJS and Git installed.
+Make sure you have NodeJS, Python (for node-sqlite compilation) and Git installed.
+(Python in path variable)

 ### Downloading
 ```